MicrochipTech/fpga-hls-examples/Training1/readme.md

 Updated document for outdated figures and for SmartHLS™ 2025.1 release.

+## Revision 11

+Updated document for outdated figures and for SmartHLS™ 2025.2 release.

 # Prerequisites

 Before beginning this training, you should install the following
 software:

-  - Libero® SoC 2025.1 (or later) with QuestaSim Pro
+  - Libero® SoC 2025.2 (or later) with QuestaSim Pro
     - [Download](https://www.microchip.com/en-us/products/fpgas-and-plds/fpga-and-soc-design-tools/fpga/libero-software-later-versions)
-  - SmartHLS 2025.1 (or later): this is packaged with Libero
+  - SmartHLS 2025.2 (or later): this is packaged with Libero
   - AN5270 (Earrlier DG0849) Video Control GUI used by the PolarFire board demo
       - [Download Link](https://www.microchip.com/en-us/application-notes/an5270)

-This document uses the Windows versions of Libero® SoC 2025.1 and SmartHLS 2025.1.
+This document uses the Windows versions of Libero® SoC 2025.2 and SmartHLS 2025.2.
 Depending on the version you use, the results generated from your Libero® SoC and SmartHLS could be slightly different from that presented in this document.